 What is cancer-related fatigue?

 Cancer-related fatigue is a condition marked by extreme tiredness and the inability to function because energy is lacking.
 People with cancer-related fatigue may say they feel tired, weak, exhausted, weary, worn-out, heavy or slow.
-It’s a common occurrence in people with cancer (it occurs in 14% to 96% of cancer patients), especially people who are receiving cancer treatment.
+It’s a common occurrence in people with cancer, especially patients who are receiving cancer treatment.

 Fatigue can be described as a condition that causes distress and decreased ability to function due to a lack of energy.
 Specific symptoms may be physical, psychological, or emotional.
 To be treated effectively, fatigue related to cancer and cancer treatment needs to be distinguished from other kinds of fatigue.

 There are things that contribute to fatigue in patients with cancer.
 Possible factors include the following: